WSDOT-GIS/wsdot-traffic-gp/README.md

 Setup
 -----
-Before using `wsdottraffic.gp` you should run the `createtemplates.py` script.
-This will create the `Data\Templates.gdb` file geodatabase.

 ### Default access code ###
 You can set a default access code, so you don't need to provide it via function parameter, by setting an environment variable called `WSDOT_TRAFFIC_API_CODE` to the default access code.